mauricecruz/chrome-devtools-zerodarkmatrix-theme/README.md

-# NOTICE
+# Notice

-If you're using **Canary**, [this theme is now hosted on the Web Store](https://chrome.google.com/webstore/detail/devtools-theme-zero-dark/bomhdjeadceaggdgfoefmpeafkjhegbo).
-Add it for automatic updates.
+If your version higher than v.**33.0.1726.0**, themes only work via extensions and the developer tools experiments.
+[Get the theme from the Web Store](https://chrome.google.com/webstore/detail/devtools-theme-zero-dark/bomhdjeadceaggdgfoefmpeafkjhegbo).
+Updates will be automatic.

-Detailed commit messages for this theme are on [zero base themes](https://github.com/mauricecruz/zero-base-themes).
+Detailed commit messages for this theme are now on [zero base themes](https://github.com/mauricecruz/zero-base-themes).

 # ZeroDarkMatrix Theme for Chrome
 A highly customized dark theme for Google Chrome.
 There are 2 versions:

 **canary-theme-extension/styles.css**
-Tested on [Chrome Canary Channel](https://www.google.com/intl/en/chrome/browser/index.html?extra=devchannel#eula) v. ** 34.0.1839.0 canary**
+Tested on [Chrome Canary Channel](https://www.google.com/intl/en/chrome/browser/index.html?extra=devchannel#eula) v. ** 34.0.1848.2 canary**

-**Custom-Stable.css**
+This version will work on Dev and Beta, but may have slight imperfections since it's optimized for Canary.

+**Custom.css**
-Tested on [Chrome Stable Channel](https://www.google.com/intl/en/chrome/browser/)  v. **32.0.1700.76 m**
+Tested on [Chrome Stable Channel](https://www.google.com/intl/en/chrome/browser/)  v. **32.0.1700.107 m**

-## About Chrome Canary
-As of Version v. **33.0.1726.0**, themes only work via extensions and the developer tools experiments.

-There is a [thread detailing how this method came about.](https://code.google.com/p/chromium/issues/detail?can=4&start=0&num=100&q=&colspec=ID%20Pri%20M%20Iteration%20ReleaseBlock%20Cr%20Status%20Owner%20Summary%20OS%20Modified&groupby=&sort=&id=318566).
-Feel free to voice your opinions there.

-The Canary version is now built using [LESS](http://lesscss.org/) and is hosted in the [zero base themes](https://github.com/mauricecruz/zero-base-themes) repo.

 ## Installation Instructions

-### Chrome Canary
+### Chrome Canary | Dev | Beta
 * Add [Zero Dark Matrix](https://chrome.google.com/webstore/detail/devtools-theme-zero-dark/bomhdjeadceaggdgfoefmpeafkjhegbo) from the Chrome Web Store.
 * Open chrome://flags and Enable Developer Tools experiments.
 * Open developer tools settings, select Experiments tab, and check Allow custom UI themes.

 ### Chrome Stable
 There are two installation methods: